-So she convinced me to start making videos, and this was in March 2014.
+She convinced me to start making videos and this was in March 2014.
 I made a couple of videos and it stressed me out.
 I didn’t know what I was doing and I would see certain people comment hey you suck and your career’s over, or, this was the funniest thing in the world.

 That night people are calling me going, “Hey man, you’re on ESPN.”
 What?!
 “Hey man, MLB wants to contact you.”
 What?!
 “Hey, you’re on the Mets website.”
 It’s funny, I went on the Mets website and I noticed they edited out… they put 80 percent of it but they left out me going, ‘Yeah, big, bad Max Scherzer. $200 million dollar man, yeah Bartolo Colon took you out!’
 They edited all that out.

-So now I’m doing the Mets recaps every game, now I think they were 2-3, and it was getting real boring to do, not boring, but clearly they’re not as exciting after game one.
-They just got their ass kicked by the Braves, and now they’re 2-3 and all of a sudden they went on an eleven game winning streak.
-And as each game went on, the higher the viewership went.
+Now I’m doing the Mets recaps every game, now I think they were 2-3, and it was getting real boring to do, not boring, but clearly they’re not as exciting after game one.
+They just got their ass kicked by the Braves and now they’re 2-3 and all of a sudden they went on an eleven game winning streak.
+As each game went on the higher the viewership went.
 The true Met fans that were watching it, you knew I’d do things like, ‘Hey, go to Philadelphia because it’s the cleanest city in the world because they just got swept!”

 MMO: You’re so passionate in these videos, people feed off that and love the energy you bring.